 Doctors may prescribe Intuniv by itself or in combination with other stimulant medications.

 It is important to continue taking the medication as the doctor directs, even if the symptoms start to improve.
+People typically see an improvement in their ADHD symptoms within about

-Clinical trials have found that children who took 1–4 milligrams (mg) of guanfacine had an average score decrease on the ADHD Rating Scale-IV of 17–21 points, compared with a reduction of 9–12 points in those who took a placebo.
+Research showed that children who took 1–4 milligrams (mg) of guanfacine had an average score decrease on the ADHD Rating Scale-IV of 17–21 points, compared with a reduction of 9–12 points in those who took a placebo.

 The ADHD Rating Scale-IV measures ADHD symptoms and behaviors, such as hyperactivity, impulsivity, and attention difficulties.
 A lower score indicates less severe symptoms.